%2F%2Fusers%2F4434a9c9-f8d2-4ff9-b4fd-bbb44150de22%2Fratecard%2F3h3.jpg&w=1200&q=75)

-Get ready to wet a line in some of the most productive fishing grounds the Florida Keys has to offer.
-Captain Joel from Ana Banana Fishing Company knows these waters like the back of his hand, and he's itching to put you on the fish.
-Whether you're looking for a quick half-day trip or want to spend a full day chasing trophies, we've got you covered with flexible charter options ranging from 4 to 10 hours.
-The inshore waters around Marathon are teeming with snapper, grouper, permit, and a whole bunch of other hard-fighting species just waiting to bend your rod.
+Get ready to wet a line in some of the most productive inshore waters the Florida Keys has to offer.
+Captain Joel Brandenburg of Ana Banana Fishing Company knows these waters like the back of his hand, and he's itching to put you on the fish.
+Whether you're a seasoned angler or it's your first time holding a rod, this 4 to 10-hour charter in Marathon, FL is your ticket to hooking into cobia, gag grouper, snapper, and more.
+With top-notch gear and a safe, comfy boat, all you need to bring is your game face and a cooler for your catch.

 Vehicle Guest Capacity: 6